opencybersecurityalliance/kestrel-lang/docs/language.rst

   kvar2.name]``.
 Kestrel runtime compiles this parameterized STIX pattern into standard STIX before querying the entity pool.

-  It is strongly encouraged to add time range qualifiers ``START t'timestamp' STOP t'timestamp'`` at the end of the STIX pattern when the entity pool is a data source and there is no referred Kestrel variable in the STIX pattern.
+  It is strongly encouraged to add time range qualifiers at the end of the STIX pattern when the entity pool is a data source and there is no referred Kestrel variable in the STIX pattern.

+  Time range qualifiers can either be standard STIX pattern qualifiers ``START t'timestamp' STOP t'timestamp'`` or a relative timespan of the form ``LAST N UNITS``

     - ``timestamp`` here should be in ISO timestamp format defined in `STIX timestamp`_.